Zenovations/knockout-sync/README.md

    var list = ko.sync.use( ko.observableArray(), model ); // same thing
 ```

-### ko.sync.newRecord( model [, data] )
+### ko.sync.newView( model [, data] )

 @param {Model} model
 @param {Object} [data]
 @returns {object} with `Crud` methods attached

-Creates an object representing a single Record.
+Creates a view representing a single Record.
 This Record is suitable for use as a Knockout.js View or for just
 about anything else an object with observable attributes might be useful for.

 If `data` is specified, then it is loaded into the new record using the same behaviors as `Crud.create()` regarding